 As a result, children learn that they are bad, unworthy, stupid, incapable, and the cause of the family dysfunction.
 This belief system creates the roots of adult codependent relationships.

-A dysfunctional family affects a child’s developing personality, self-worthy, and relationships
+A dysfunctional family affects a child’s developing personality, self-worth, and relationships

 When parents aren’t able to provide a stable, supportive, nurturing home environment, several things can happen: